Fitness Centers | Health Clubs | Gyms | Exercise

 Stronger muscles go hand in hand with stronger bones and healthy joints.
 And, as the body builds muscle, it tends to lose fat, which results in a leaner, healthier body.
 Weight-bearing activities build better bones.

 There are several reasons why weight-bearing activities build better bones.
 First, these activities seem to actually stimulate the formation of bone.
-Also, with physical activity comes muscle strength, which means that the muscles that are exerted grow stronger; this, in turn, benefits the bones.
+Also, with physical activity comes muscle strength, which means that the muscles that are exerted, grow stronger; this, in turn, benefits the bones.
 Finally, with improved strength, balance, and coordination, the risk of falls and bone injuries is greatly reduced.

-Breath Easier and Strengthen Lung Capacity
+Strengthen Lung Capacity

-Physical activity and exercise require energy, as does everything.
-In addition to expending energy, however, physical activity also gives people increased energy throughout the entire day.
 The immune system also benefits from regular physical activity.
 A healthy immune system helps fight colds, cancer, and other diseases, and speeds recovery from all kinds of injuries.

 Young people are usually quite flexible.
-However, as with lung capacity, flexibility diminishes as people grow older.
+However, as with lung capacity, flexibility may diminish as people grow older.
 Activities and exercises that increase flexibility such as: gymnastics, martial arts, and yoga, are helpful in preventing injuries.
 The more flexible a person is, the less likely he or she is to suffer a sprain or strain a muscle.

 Physical Activity and Exercise Benefit the Mind